Worldline - Bambora Reconciliation

 Step 1: Transaction Queued for Submission

-- When an ACH/EFT payment is initiated, a corresponding payment is automatically created in QuickBooks, using the deposit account specified during your payment gateway setup at onboarding.
-To avoid accidental reprocessing, we recommend selecting Undeposited Funds as the deposit account.
+• When an ACH/EFT payment is initiated, a corresponding payment is automatically created in QuickBooks, using the deposit account specified during your payment gateway setup at onboarding.
+To avoid accidental reprocessing the invoice is marked as paid in QuickBooks at this time, just as if you received a paper cheque that has not been deposited to the bank yet.
+In order to ease reconciliation, we recommend selecting Undeposited Funds as the deposit account.

 Step 2: Daily Batch Submission to Bambora

-- Bambora deposits the funds into your bank account approximately 3-4 business days later depending on the account and geography. (this delay is controlled by Bambora).
+• Bambora deposits the funds into your bank account approximately 3-4 business days after Batch Submission depending on your account and geography. (this delay is controlled by Bambora).

 Step 4: Viewing ACH/EFT Batches in Benji Pays